-The Area Board members sit around a central table and you will find seating in the rest of the room.
+The Committee members sit around a central table and you will find seating in the rest of the room.

 We welcome disabled people who would like to attend.
 Meeting rooms in the Town Hall are fully accessible for wheelchair users and the visually impaired.